Services

 Cataract Surgery

-Cataract surgery involves removing the eye’s clouded lens and replacing it with a clear synthetic version and is performed today under local anesthesia as outpatient surgery.
+Cataract surgery involves removing the eye’s clouded lens and replacing it with a clear, artificial lens and is performed today under local anesthesia as outpatient surgery.
 People are back to their normal lives within days.
 The success rate is high, and the rate of vision-threatening complications is relatively low.
 Your cataract surgeon can help you decide when to have surgery and what type of lens implant to get.

 What is a cataract?